 Never give your baby any medicines unless prescribed by a doctor.
 Alternatively, you can try these time tested home remedies:

 -Camomile Tea: Camomile tea is an excellent home remedy for stomach pains as it contains anti-inflammatory properties.

--Apply Heat: Heat increases the blood flow to skin surface and helps diminish the perception on pain.
-Heat can be applied in the form of hot water bottle or a heating pad.
+-Apply Heat: Heat increases the blood flow to the skin surface and helps diminish the perception of pain.
+Heat can be applied in the form of a hot water bottle or a heating pad.
 You can also rub your hands together and apply the heat thus generated.
-Old timers recommend warming some mustard oil and applying on the tummy.
+Old-timers recommend warming some mustard oil and applying on the tummy.

 CRAP stands for Cherries, Raisins, Apricots and Prunes, foods that are known to help digestion.
 This diet is particularly helpful if your child complains of stomach pain due to constipation.
 You can give toddlers lesser than half a cup.

 -Yogurt: Yogurt is a time tested remedy and is very effective for basic stomach ache as it contains good bacteria.

 How Do You Prevent A Baby Stomach Ache?